OctopusDeploy/docs/docs/api-and-integration/octopus.client.md

 ## Getting started

 :::hint
-The complete details for the API itself - where to find it, how to authenticate, the available resources and so-on - are available atÂ [the API documentation site](http://g.octopushq.com/ApiDocs).
+The complete details for the API itself - where to find it, how to authenticate, the available resources and so-on - are available at [the API documentation site](http://g.octopushq.com/ApiDocs).
 :::